Northwest Airlines Flight 710: Aftermath

 The main part of the aircraft struck the ground near Cannelton, Indiana, about a mile (two kilometers) north of the Ohio River and about 60 mi southwest of Louisville, Kentucky.
-It buried itself in the ground in a deep crater, throwing large chunks of earth up to 75 ft away and scattering small pieces of debris in the area.
+It buried itself in the ground, leaving a deep crater, throwing large chunks of earth up to 75 ft away, and scattering small pieces of debris in the area.
 Outside the crater, only small pieces of the aircraft could be found, but small strips of metal from the aircraft, clothing, personal effects of the passengers, and unrecognizable body parts were scattered over a 5 acre area.
-Inside the crater, only a few pieces of wreckage were visible, and smoke from a smoldering fire obscured views into the crater.
+Inside the crater, only a few pieces of wreckage were visible, and smoke from a smoldering fire obscured views.

 A badly damaged, 40 ft section of the aircraft's right wing landed in a barley field a little over two miles (five kilometers) from the crater, with its inboard engine still attached.
 The outer engines from the left and right wings and their propellers landed within 2000 ft of the right wing.
-The remaining parts of the left and right wings and portions of the engine structures were scattered over an area of about one mile wide and seven miles long.
-Some portions of a wing were recovered from a lake 4 mi from the crater.
+The remaining parts of the left and right wings and portions of the engine structures were scattered over an area of about one mile (two kilometers) wide and seven miles (eleven kilometers) long.
+Some portions of a wing were recovered from a lake four miles (six kilometers) from the crater.

-Witnesses originally reported that two aircraft had crashed after a mid-air collision, but the witnesses had mistaken the wing of Flight 710 as a second aircraft.
+Witnesses originally called in reports that two aircraft had crashed after a mid-air collision, but they had mistaken the wing of Flight 710 as a second aircraft.
 Officers from the Indiana State Police and local police agencies arrived at the crater site and began searching for victims.
 They conducted a search in the field and the dense woods in the area, collecting clothing, personal belongings, and mail scattered around the area.
-A bus full of school children that had come across the accident scene a few minutes after the crash helped recover hundreds of pieces of mail from the aircraft.
-The Perry County Coroner and an assistant arrived, but said the victims were so badly shattered that recovery was not immediately possible.
-Spectators also arrived at the scene and officers set up posts throughout the area to keep curious onlookers away and blocked roads leading to the crash scene.
+A bus full of school children that had come across the accident scene a few minutes after the crash helped recover hundreds of pieces of mail.
+The Perry County Coroner and an assistant arrived, but they said the victims were so badly shattered that recovery was not immediately possible.
+Curious onlookers also arrived at the scene, so officers set up posts throughout the area to keep spectators away and blocked the roads that led to the crash scene.
 State police brought in portable generators and floodlights and officers continued the search into the night.